argunpeker/istqb-test-design-techniques/decision-table-testing.md

 | TC04      | N, N               | Login rejected |

 ### Coverage
-- Covers all combinations of conditions.
+- Covers all combinations of conditions where the outcome changes.
+- Reduces redundant rules by using “don’t care” for C2 when C1 = N.
-- Ensures that the login system correctly handles valid and invalid username/password with/without valid 2FA.
+- Ensures login system correctly handles valid and invalid username/password with/without valid 2FA.